Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If you build the guts to do something, anything, then you better save enough to face the consequences."
+> "If you don't like something change it; if you can't change it, change the way you think about it."
-> — **Criss Jami**
+> — **Mary Engelbreit**

 ---